jonhyman/listerine/README.md

 Installation
 ------------

-1. Install the gem
+Install the gem

     gem install listerine

-2. Write a Listerine monitor script
+Write a Listerine monitor script.
+See examples below.

-3. Setup a cron job to run the monitor script on some regular interval.
+Setup a cron job to run the monitor script on some regular interval.
 For example:

     */2 * * * * /path/to/monitor/file.rb